julioarp/julioarp.github.io/index.md

 “Term limits, local government performance and performative behavior for accountability”, jointly with Ricardo A. Bello-Gomez - Submitted

+“Opioid Prescribing Restrictions and Homelessness: Evidence from Hydrocodone Rescheduling”, jointly with Johabed G. Olvera, Felipe Lozano-Rojas, and Sumedha Gupta - Submitted

 # Work in Progress

 “Reelection Incentives, Political Budget Cycles and Fiscal Policy:  Evidence from Mexico’s Local Governments”, jointly with Gustavo Torrens

-“Opioid Prescribing Restrictions and Homelessness: Evidence from Hydrocodone Rescheduling”, jointly with Felipe Lozano-Rojas, Johabed G. Olvera and Sumedha Gupta

 “Economic and Ideological Motivations of Bureaucrats Decision-Making: Evidence from Brazil”, jointly with Paula Rettl, Anthony Bertelli, and Tainá Souza